tacioalves/tacioalves/README.md

 - 💻 I’m currently working on Analyst Developer

-- 🌱 I have experience with Java and SQL
+- 🌱 I have experience with Java, Python and SQL